Good Earth State Park

 Visitors to Good Earth from nearby Sioux Falls and beyond can currently enjoy nature hikes through oak woodlands, savanna, native prairies and scenic vistas that stretch along 1.6 miles of the Big Sioux River.
 The future visitor center will share cultural and educational information about the rich history of the land and the peoples who lived there, as well as serve as a hub for the network of trails and planned interpretive routes.

 For centuries, the Northeast corner of Iowa and the Southeast corner of South Dakota have been a significant hub for ancient as well as modern civilization.
 The location of Good Earth State Park is considered the most important Oneota cultural site in the Midwest.
 The Oneota, and the Native Americans who came before them, were drawn to this forested land along the Big Sioux River for its abundance of food and shelter resources, making it a vibrant place of trading and ceremonial activity.

 South Dakota’s First Forest Legacy Project

 The Forest Legacy Program, administered by the USDA Forest Service and funded through the Land and Water Conservation Fund (LWCF), works with state agencies and local landowners to protect environmentally important forests that are threatened with conversion to non-forest uses.
 South Dakota competed nationally with 63 other projects and was one of 20 selected for 2013 Forest Legacy funding.
-The Forest Legacy funding and additional funds provided by the South Dakota Parks and Wildlife Foundation will be used by the Department to acquire bottomland, Burr oak and floodplain forests from the Fund for the park in late 2013.
+The Forest Legacy funding and additional funds provided by the South Dakota Parks and Wildlife Foundation were used by the Department to acquire this forestland from the Fund for the park in 2014.